Installing Jitsi Meet on Debian Buster

 jitsi.mydomain.tld

-and press Enter. - When asked about the SSL certificate choose the
+and press Enter. - Choose the

 Generate a new self-signed certificate (You will later get a chance to obtain a Let's Encrypt certificate)

-option and press Enter.
+option as an SSL certificate and press Enter.

-Run the following script to generate a Let’s Encrypt SSL certificate for your instance:
+Run the following script to generate a Let's Encrypt SSL certificate for your Instance:

 /usr/share/jitsi-meet/scripts/install-letsencrypt-cert.sh

-before relaunching the certificate request.Open a Web-browser and type the FQDN of your instance, for example:
+Open a web browser and type the FQDN of your Instance, for example:

 https://jitsi.mydomain.tld

-.
-The following screen displays:Enter a name for your conference and press
+Enter a name for your conference and press

 Start meeting